Skip to main content

 Year 1

-Scientific basis of clinical practice (Year 1)
+Fundamentals of clinical practice

 You will cover:

-• the main organs and body systems
+• The main organs and body systems

-• the effects of illness on people and their families
+• The effects of illness on people and their families

-• the impact of environmental and social factors on health
+• The impact of environmental and social factors on health

-• the impact of systemic health and medication on oral health
+• The impact of systemic health and medication on oral health

 Please note that all modules are subject to change.